rwth-irt/SIMPLE-C-docker/README.md

-# Lidar driver in ROS using Docker
+# Lidar driver/calibration in ROS using Docker

 ## Installation
 - Install Docker.
 (Or an alternative such as podman.
 However, all following commands are given for Docker.)